 Driving someone else to and from work may mean having to choose this level of use, even if you don’t drive to work yourself so it’s always best to check with your insurer exactly what’s covered under your policy.

-And if you drive part way to work then switch to another form of transport, you’ll still be classed as a commuter by most insurers.
+If you drive part way to work then switch to another form of transport, you’ll still be classed as a commuter by most insurers.

 Social including commuting generally only applies to people who commute to one fixed place of work, so if you are located in more than one office, or if you travel around for your job, you’ll need the next class up.